Control city: Scandinavia

 Each of the Scandinavian countries has its own style of signposting, but their styles reveal similarities.
 Signs on roads in the countries typically feature one town that takes the role of the control city of that particular road.
 As distances in Scandinavia are longer and the area is sparsely populated, this can be a town that is several hundred kilometers away.
 Other than local destinations, signs in Scandinavia do not commonly feature other cities in addition to this major town.
 On less important roads, the town featuring as control city is often the route's terminus.
-On the main axes of Scandinavia, notably the main North-South routes E4 and E6, larger towns along the routes have been chosen to also appear as control city.
+On the main axes of Scandinavia, notably the main north–south routes E4 and E6, larger towns along the routes have been chosen to also appear as control city.

 United Kingdom

 In the United Kingdom, the term control city is not commonly used.
 Rather, motorists are referred to a primary destination.
 Primary destinations are typically towns located close to strategic intersections.
-In London and other large cities, boroughs and major intersections are also in use as primary destinations, with the financial centre itself being signposted as The City.
+In London and other large cities, boroughs and major intersections are also in use as primary destinations, with the financial centre itself being signposted as The city.
 One particular intersection outside London that made it to primary destination is Scotch Corner, the split between two routes from the South into Scotland.

 On signs in the United Kingdom, cardinal directions are not used, but one specific aspect of UK signage is the use of regions as a focal point along roads.
 These regions, which may appear a cardinal direction (e.g. the North, as appears on the A1), serve to direct long-distance traffic.
 Primary destinations, on the other hand, are typically relatively nearby.
 As directional signs typically only contain the first one or two primary destinations, traffic needs to rely on the regional focal points to see the general bearing of the route.

 Primary destinations that are not on the designated road are shown in brackets as in the image below:

 North America

 Canada

 Canada lacks a coherently signed national highway system—even for the Trans-Canada Highway routes—and there is no mutual agreement for designating control cities across provincial boundaries.

 Control cities are particularly necessary for highways that do not follow strict linear directions.
-Ontario's Queen Elizabeth Way, for example, wraps around the western end of Lake Ontario, with segments proceeding both east and west at different points.
+Ontario's Queen Elizabeth Way, for example, wraps around the western end of Lake Ontario, with segments proceeding both east and west from Hamilton.
 Compass directions are not used and the control cities of Toronto and (for the opposite direction) Hamilton/Niagara/Fort Erie are the only bearings provided.